libbitcoin/libbitcoin-explorer/README.md

 ### Debian/Ubuntu

-Libbitcoin requires a C++11 compiler, which means [GCC 4.7.0](https://gcc.gnu.org/projects/cxx0x.html) minimum.
+Libbitcoin requires a C++11 compiler, currently [GCC 4.8.0](https://gcc.gnu.org/projects/cxx0x.html) minimum.

-> For this reason Ubuntu is not supported prior to version 12.04.
+> For this reason Ubuntu is not supported prior to version [12.04](http://askubuntu.com/a/271561).

 To see your GCC version:
 ```sh